 - You must be comfortable working in a fast-paced environment and able to adapt to frequent, rapid changes.

-- Proficiency with Word, Excel, and experience with web-based software required – knowledge of Quickbooks is a plus.
+- Proficiency with Word, Excel, and experience with web-based software required.
 Previous experience with sophisticated information technology systems and arts administration is a plus.

-To be considered for the position, please email the items below in one PDF-formatted file with your name as the filename to Tim Cynova, Deputy Director at email@example.com.
-Include “Program Associate” as the email’s subject line.
+To be considered for the position, please email all of the items below in one PDF-formatted file with your name as the filename to Tim Cynova, Deputy Director at email@example.com.
+Include “Program Associate” as the email’s subject line

-Incomplete submissions will not be considered nor will submissions sent via postal mail or fax.
+Incomplete submissions including those failing to follow instructions will not be considered, nor will submissions sent via postal mail or fax.
 No calls please (we mean it).
-Thank you!